keptn/integrations/README.md

   You can also find them on [ArtifactHub](https://artifacthub.io/packages/search?kind=10&sort=relevance&page=1).
 - [Keptn Webhook Service](https://keptn.sh/docs/0.14.x/integrations/webhooks/) -
   Keptn has a built-in capability to call external HTTP endpoints as part of sequence task orchestration.
-  It can help to easily integrate various third-party tools such as testing services, CI/CD pipelines, and incident management service
+  This can be used to simplify the integration of various third-party tools such as testing services, CI/CD pipelines, and incident management service.
 - [Keptn Job Executor Service](https://github.com/keptn-contrib/job-executor-service) -
   Allows running customizable tasks with Keptn as Kubernetes Jobs.
 - [Pending feature requests for new integrations](https://github.com/keptn/integrations/issues)